mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 028 - Replace Consecutive IDs with Dark Keys/readme.md

 This refactoring is safe if done incrementally with proper tests and backward compatibility during transition.

-You should kee dual access (UUID and ID) temporarily to allow phased updates.
+You should keep dual access (UUID and ID) temporarily to allow phased updates.

 # Why is the Code Better? ✨